AndreasExner/ioBroker-IoT-Framework/README.md

 - Optional: install required libraries into your Arduino IDE
 - Create (import) the datapoints in iobroker
 - Set values for datapoints (see iobroker datapoints)
+- **Important:** For the scheduled deep sleep wakeup / reset connect D0 and RST pin